This post contains affiliate links. I make a small commission for a successful purchase at no extra expense to you.

 Starting with live plants was a big step for me when I started.
 There were so many questions, and one of them was when to add them.
 I wasn’t sure, especially because you have to wait a couple of weeks before adding your fish.
 Therefore I looked around and asked a couple of experienced fish keepers.
 This is what it has thought me.

-When can you add live plants to your aquarium?
 You can add live plants at any point.
 When you are setting up your aquarium, you can add plants directly after you added the water.
-If there is substrate, the water will still be cloudy.
-In established tanks you are free to add plants whenever.
+If there is a substrate, the water will still be cloudy.
+In established tanks, you are free to add plants whenever.

 In this article I will teach you everything you need to know about the effect of live plants on the aquarium cycle.
 This short article will be packed with useful information that you need to know.